rail5/autobuild/README.md

   - Push these packages to a Debian Repository hosted on GitHub Pages (or similar) *(assuming you have write access to one)*
   - Create GitHub release pages *(again, assuming you have ownership of the repos they came from)*

+Autobuild is also used to build & distribute *itself*.

 ## How do I use it?

 ### Set-up